OFDM-ISAC Beyond CP Limit: Performance Analysis and Mitigation Algorithms: Signal Model and Echo Signal Processing

 \subsection{Radar Echo Signal Model}

 The sensing receiver activates its detection window immediately after transmission to ensure that echoes from nearby targets are not missed.
-Suppose there exist $Q$ point targets at ranges $R_q$ with relative radial velocities $v_q$ and radar cross section (RCS) $\sigma_{\mathrm{rcs}, q}$ for $q = 1, \dots, Q$.
+Suppose there exist $Q$ point targets at ranges $R_q$ with relative radial velocities $v_q$ and average radar cross sections (RCSs) $\sigma_{\mathrm{rcs}, q}$ for $q = 1, \dots, Q$.
 The echo signal at the sensing receiver is expressed as

 where $\alpha_q$ denotes the complex reflection coefficient of the $q$-th target and $z(t)$ is additive white Gaussian noise (AWGN).
-The reflection coefficient $\alpha_q$, round-trip delay $\tau_q$ and Doppler shift $f_{\mathrm{d}, q}$ of the $q$-th target are respectively defined by

-where $c_0$ is the speed of light and $f_\mathrm{c}$ is the carrier frequency.
-Following \cite{Berger_JSTSP_2010}-\cite{Keskin_TWC_2025}, the Doppler-induced phase rotation over the duration of one OFDM symbol is assumed to be negligible, which is well-justified under standard 5G NR parameter configurations \cite{3gpp_standards}.
-For instance, even at the highest FR3 frequency $f_{\mathrm{c}} = 24.5$GHz, a target with velocity $v = 30$m/s induces a Doppler shift of only $f_{\mathrm{d}} = 4.85$kHz, which is typically less than $0.1 \Delta_f$, a commonly used threshold.
-Therefore, except for very high-speed scenarios, the Doppler-induced ICI is limited, and thus we focus on analysis and mitigation of the CP-induced ICI.
-Under this assumption, the echo signal in \eqref{eq:echo_sig} can be rewritten as At the sensing receiver, the radar echo signal $y(t)$ is sampled every $1/B$ sec., where $B = N \Delta_f$ is the signal bandwidth.
-The resulting discrete-time echo signal is thus represented as
+Following the fluctuating-target model in \cite{Richards_book_2010,Keskin_TWC_2025}, we model the target reflection coefficients as independent circularly symmetric complex Gaussian random variables that remain constant over one OFDM frame, i.e., $\alpha_q \sim \mathcal{CN}(0,\sigma_{\alpha,q}^{2})$.
+The variance $\sigma_{\alpha,q}^{2}$, corresponding to the average received echo power, is determined by the monostatic radar equation as